jupyterhub/ltiauthenticator/README.md

 10. Click 'Save and return to course' or 'Save and display', you will them either be returned to the course page, or have you hub displayed.

-## Notes

-1. JupyterHub preferentially uses any user_id cookie stored over an authentication request.
-Therefore, do not open multiple tabs at once and expect to be able to log in as separate users without logging out first!
-[Discussion](https://github.com/jupyterhub/jupyterhub/pull/1840)

 ## Common Gotchas

 1. If you have a base_url set in your jupyterhub configruation, this needs to be reflected in your launch URL and custom parameters.
 For example, if your `jupyterhub_config.py` file contains: